shalanah/inapp-debugger/README.md

 ## Android

 - ❌ Opens file in default browser - Unexpected behavior.
 Confuses user on how to save file.
-- ❓Unknown - UI is pared down or altered from full Chrome browser (ie no tabs).
+- ❓Unknown - UI is pared down or altered from full Chrome browser (ie: no tabs), but downloads seem to work.
 - Intent link escape (opens link in default browser instead of in-app) - `"intent:https://example.com#Intent;end"`
 - Last updated: Feb 7, 2024